Microsoft Audience Network

 How to fix it

-Section titled “How to fix it”- Go to Campaign Settings > Ad distribution for each Search campaign.
+Section titled “How to fix it”- Open the campaign in the Microsoft Ads UI.
+Go to Settings → Ad distribution.
+See whether MAN is currently in or out for this campaign.

 When to ignore this check